- Related policies and JCQ guidance

 - The time the candidate finished the examination.

 - The awarding body will consider each case individually in light of statements from the parent/carer, the candidate and the centre.
 Candidates and their parents/carers should be warned that the awarding body may not accept their work.

 - JCQ regulations state that: “When deciding whether to accept any of the work done by a candidate who arrives very late, the awarding body will pay particular attention to how far it can be sure that the security of the examination has been maintained.
 Given that candidates may have left the examination room one hour after the awarding body’s published starting time, the awarding body is unlikely to be able to accept the work of very late candidates unless they have been adequately supervised.”

-Where a candidate persistently arrives late for an exam, the Examination Officer will liaise with the Director of Studies who will speak to the candidate and to the parents/carers to determine the reasons and to follow up accordingly.
+Where a candidate persistently arrives late for an exam, the Examination Officer will liaise with their line manager who will speak to the candidate and to the parents/carers to determine the reasons and to follow up accordingly.